 Tap the select option to highlight the word or letter and change its color by dragging your finger up and down over the color palette on your left.

 Finding people to follow on Snapchat is not the most intuitive thing.
 It’s even more difficult to find celebrities since many of them don’t even use their real name in their username.
 But there’s a way to easily find celebrities and other official verified accounts.

-Open the app, tap on the story icon on the lower-left corner or swipe left to access the “Stories” page.
+Open the app, tap on the story icon in the lower-left corner, or swipe left to access the “Stories” page.
 Next type in the word “official” on the search bar.
 A list of official accounts will appear, feel free to follow the ones you like.

 You should note that the “Official” search results will change daily based on who has posted a story that day.

 Did you know you can shazam songs in the Snapchat app?
 Snapchat works with multiple companies such as Shazam, Uber, etc to bring you cool features.